Joseph-Anthony-King/CopilotPrompts/SocialistMeansOfProductionEvaluation/README.md

 There is no passive income.
 There are no rents or private landownership.
 Instead, title to a parcel of land is based on occupancy and use; legitimate ownership is conditional upon active use and occupation by an individual or cooperative.
 Land is commonly held and run by local resident councils who manage access to the parcels, contract with workers' cooperatives to provide services such as community safety, fire, garbage collection, etc. A small fee is charged to cover services.
 Every individual has a guaranteed right to claim a parcel of land or a dwelling for personal residence, provided they occupy and use it.
 Local resident councils must maintain sufficient housing stock or land availability to satisfy this right.

 In this economic system, labor has primacy over capital.
 The labor market has been abolished, and no one can work for a wage or a salary.
-Instead, the institution of economic organization in this system is the workers' cooperative.
+Instead, the institution of economic organization in this system is the workers' cooperative, though sole proprietorships are permitted.
 Workers' cooperatives are collectively owned.
 Every member has a stake and one person, one vote in all workers' cooperative matters.
 Regarding remuneration, there cannot be more than a 33% spread between the highest-paid and lowest-paid members of the collective.

 All cooperatives are also union shops.
 The unions provide support and settle internal disputes that the cooperatives cannot resolve.